10 Best Stocks in Dow Jones This Week: Buy or Sell?

 TheStreet Quant Ratings rates Home Depot as a Buy with a rating score of B-.

-TheStreet Quant Ratings rates Microsoft as a Buy with a rating score of A-.
+TheStreet Quant Ratings rates Chevron as a Hold with a rating score of C.

 TheStreet Quant Ratings rates DOW as a Sell with a rating score of D.